-- Caregivers should self-screen using the screening questions in their room.
+- All guests should continue to self-screen using the screening questions in their room.

-- Screening and a photo ID will continue to be required for the daily caregiver upon entry at the main entrance of the West Building.
+- Screening and a photo ID will continue to be required for visitors upon entry at the main entrance of the West Building.

 Craig Hospital reserves the right to ask those not abiding by the following rules to leave campus.

 - Hand sanitizing or washing is required upon every entry and exit of a patient room.